-1. Active members of national professional organizations and fraternities shall be allowed to wear membership honor cords provided by each national organization.

-2. These members must meet a minimum eligibility criteria and must be designated "in good standing" by the governing bodies of their respective organization or fraternity in order to wear cords during the graduation ceremony.
+- 1. Active members of national professional organizations and fraternities shall be allowed to wear membership honor cords provided by each national organization. - 2.
+These members must meet a minimum eligibility criteria and must be designated "in good standing" by the governing bodies of their respective organization or fraternity in order to wear cords during the graduation ceremony. - a.

-- a.
 Academic component: Each student member must have earned a minimum GPA of 2.5 to be eligible to wear graduation cords. - b.
 Leadership component: - i.
 Each student member must have maintained Membership in the respective organization for at least three years. - ii.
 Each student member must have attended a minimum of 8 professional events (non-IPPE) over the total membership time. - c.
 Professionalism component: Each student member must attend a minimum of two national or regional meetings or conferences over the total membership time.

-d.
-It is encouraged that each student make a donation of \$25 to the College's (put the correct name of the Student leadership or travel fund here) to encourage future student leadership and professional involvement.

-3. Proper documentation for members who wear cords is maintained by the president and faculty advisor of each organization and must be submitted to Pharmacy Council at the last fall semester meeting.

-- 4. Each organization may impose further criteria on its membership. - 5.
+- d.
+It is encouraged that each student make a donation of \$25 to the College to encourage future student leadership and professional involvement. - 3.
+Proper documentation for members who wear cords is maintained by the president and faculty advisor of each organization and must be submitted to Pharmacy Council at the last fall semester meeting. - 4.
+Each organization may impose further criteria on its membership. - 5.
 The college will re-examine this policy at least every three years.